Astra-API/slate/source/includes/schema/asset.md

 }
 ```

 A perpetual is derivative financial instrument that tracks the price of an underlying asset, allowing traders to speculate on its value without an expiration date or the need for physical delivery.
-ASTRA represents perpetuals through `PERPETUAL`.
+Astra represents perpetuals through `PERPETUAL`.

 |Name|Type|Required|Description|
 |---|---|---|---|---|